OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 **_Q.
 Do I have to pay for a needed reasonable accommodation?_**

-A. No. The ADA requires that the employer provide the accommodation unles doing so would impose an undue hardship on the operation of the employer's business.
+A. No. The ADA requires that the employer provide the accommodation unless doing so would impose an undue hardship on the operation of the employer's business.
 If the cost of providing the needed accommodation would be an undue hardship, the employee must be given the choice of providing the accommodation or paying for the portion of the accommodation that causes the undue hardship.

 **_Q.
 Can an employer lower my salary or pay me less than other employees doing the same job because I need a reasonable accommodation?_**